elias6969/RiceLoader/README.md

 (Include a screenshot or rendered example here if available)

 # 🤝 Contributing
-Feel free to contribute by submitting issues or pull requests.
-Let’s build something awesome together! 🚀
+Feel free to contribute by submitting issues or pull requests

 # 🛠️ To-Do
 Improve material handling with .mtl support.